Skip to main content

 Overview

-The goal of the ARS Artificial Intelligence Center of Excellence (AI-COE) is to enable ARS science by promoting the adoption and use of AI and machine learning (ML) tools and methods in agricultural research.
-For FY23, the AI-COE expects to fund 4 to 6 proposals at up to $100,000 each for activities to encourage and promote AI-related research in agriculture.
-For examples of successful proposal topics, please see the abstracts of the AI Innovation Fund proposals funded in FY2022 and in FY2021.
+The goal of the ARS Artificial Intelligence Center of Excellence (AI-COE) is to enable innovative ARS science by promoting the adoption and use of AI and machine learning (ML) tools and methods in agricultural research.
+For FY25, the AI-COE expects to fund 4 to 6 proposals at up to $100,000 each for activities to encourage and promote AI-related research in agriculture.
+For examples of successful proposal topics, please see the abstracts of the AI Innovation Fund proposals funded in FY2024, FY2023, FY2022, and FY2021.

-Proposals must be submitted using the online submission form and are due by close of business on Friday, December 23, 2022.
+Proposals must be submitted using the online submission form and are due by close of business on Friday, December 6, 2024.
 All submitted proposals must be approved by a relevant RL or supervisor.
-We expect that funds will be available for use some time in early 2023 and will need to be spent or placed in collaborative agreements by the end of FY2023.
-We expect to fund additional proposals each of the subsequent years.
-For questions, contact Dr. Brian Stucky, Computational Biologist in the SCINet Office and Acting ARS CSIO.
+We expect that funds will be available for use some time in early 2025 and will need to be spent or placed in collaborative agreements by the end of FY2025.
+For questions, contact Dr. Brian Stucky, Computational Biologist with the SCINet Office and Acting ARS CSIO.

 Proposal guidelines